sgraciaguzman/notebook-setup/README.md

-# notebook-setup
+# Getting Started on Github
-This repo serves as source for testing and documentation on how to integrate github to Jupyter Lab. repo to test and setup notebook and document steps taken
+This repository serves as a resource to get familiar with github and documents steps on how to integrate github to Jupyter Lab.
+This repo also outlines steps to export a conda vritual environment. repo to test and setup notebook and document steps taken